PerlFFI/FFI/README.md

 # DESCRIPTION

-If you are interested in FFI and Perl you should probably consider newer projects, such as FFI::Platypus or FFI::Raw instead.
+If you are interested in FFI and Perl you should probably consider newer projects, such as FFI::Platypus instead.
 They have more features, are usually faster and are actively maintained.

 The original README follows.